lohathe/experiment-scripts/README.md

 Experiment ends!
 ```

-Finally, you can specify system properties in `params.py` which the environment must match for the experiment to run.
-These are useful if you have a large batch of experiments which must be run under different kernels or kernel configurations.
+Finally, you can specify system properties in `params.py`, which the environment must match for the experiment to run.
+These are useful if you have a large batch of experiments that must be run under different kernels or kernel configurations.
 The first property is a regular expression for the name of the kernel:

 ```bash
 $ uname -r